[Culture Slogan Exploration] What should we call this?

 Let me introduce some interesting statistics.
 'Top 7 Reasons for Resignation That Couldn't Be Revealed' (2,288 Office Workers, Job Korea*Albamon) 1st place is conflict with superiors and coworkers, 2nd place is organizational culture not fitting for me, 3rd place is dissatisfaction with position and title, 4th place is work-life balance not being maintained, 5th place is welfare benefits not meeting expectations, 6th place is job not fitting aptitude, 7th place is company vision is unclear.
 Therefore, according to Job Korea survey, 37.5% of first job changers have been with the company for less than 1 year, 27.0% for less than 2 years, and the resignation rate of less than 2 years is over 50%.

-Because organizational culture is something employees create together, it's difficult for outsiders to grasp without firsthand experience.
+Because organizational culture is created collaboratively by its members, it's difficult for outsiders to grasp without firsthand experience.
 Things like working styles and atmosphere can't be grasped solely through job postings or company materials.
 This is a crucial issue for companies as well.
-Even with appropriate compensation and benefits, if the culture doesn't fit, working together can become difficult, ultimately leading to losses for the company.
+Even if you carefully select talented individuals with a well-balanced salary and benefits, if the culture doesn't fit, they'll struggle to work together.
+Recruitment costs directly translate into losses for the company.

-There are some things that can give you a sense of the company's culture and work environment: its mission, vision, and core values.
+There are things that outsiders can use to gauge a company's culture and work environment: its mission, vision, and core values.

 A mission statement can be thought of as the answer to the question, "Why do we exist?" or "What is our reason for being?"
-When interviewing companies, we always ask about the motivation behind starting a business or creating a company, as this helps us understand the organization's role in society and its essential identity.
+In corporate interviews, we always ask about the motivation behind starting a business or creating a company, as this helps us understand the organization's role in society and its essential identity.

 A vision represents the desired future state and ultimate goal a company hopes to achieve.
 When interviewing companies, we always ask about their ultimate goal.
 Some say becoming number one, others a global company, and still others a beautiful world.
 Depending on how the company sets its vision, we can anticipate its ultimate future.